SonicBomb

 Navajo - |Redwing|

-The last LASL device tested during Redwing, a test of the TX-21C thermonuclear device.
-Detonated on a barge near the Union crater, 0.4 km south of Iroij island.
-The cloud stabilized at 31,000 meters with a diameter of 42,600 meters.
-Six cloud penetration missions commenced 22 to 38 minutes after the detonation.
-Exposure rates of 60R/hr were recorded inside the cloud.
+A test of the TX-21C thermonuclear device.
+Detonated on a barge near the Union crater, 0.4km south of Iroij island.
+The cloud reached 31km and a diameter of 42.6km.
+6 cloud penetration missions commenced 22 to 38 minutes after the detonation.
 Increased radioactivity was detected on Parry and Enewetok Islands, Wotho and Utirik were only lightly touched by radiation.
-Waves 3.4 meters high created by the blast were recorded 29 km away on Namu Island, which covered the island 17 minutes after detonation.
+Waves 3.4m high created by the blast were recorded 29km away on Namu Island, which covered the island 17 minutes after detonation.
 Navajo was the cleanest U.S. device ever tested.
 95% of the yield came from fusion, resulting in relatively low fallout.

 Tewa - |Redwing|

-This device, the Bassoon Prime, was a "dirty" three stage design, the first U.S. three stage design.
-This was actually the second test of this design (the earlier "clean" version, Bassoon, was test fired in Redwing Zuni).
+The Bassoon Prime was a 'dirty' three stage design, the first U.S. three stage design.
+This was the second test of this design, the earlier 'clean' version tested in Redwing Zuni.
 The fission yield was 87%, the highest known fission yield in any U.S. thermonuclear test.
 A uranium tamper was used around the tertiary stage instead of the lead tamper used in Zuni.
-The predicted yield was 6-8 Mt.
-This design was later developed into the Mk-41 bomb, the highest yield weapon ever deployed by the U.S. The crater left in the reef was 1219m in diameter and 39m deep.
-Tewa's mushroom cloud reached 31,000 meters, fallout from the shot blanketed an area of 3,200 square kilometers. clip used by kind permission of Atomcentral.com.
+This design was later developed into the Mk-41 bomb, the highest yield weapon ever deployed by the U.S. The crater 1.2km wide and 39m deep.
+The cloud reached 31km, fallout from the shot blanketed an area of 3,200 square kilometers. clip used by kind permission of Atomcentral.com.

 Huron - |Redwing|

-Huron was a test of the W-50 prototype, a LASL two-stage thermonuclear device.
-The device, called ‘Egg’, had a diameter of 39cm, length of 109cm, and weighed 360kg.
+A test of the W-50 prototype, a two-stage thermonuclear device.
+Called 'Egg', its diameter was 39cm, 109cm long, and weighed 360kg.
 It was the last Redwing shot, and was fired in the Mike crater.
 Huron was fired when fallout from the Tewa shot, detonated just 24 hours earlier, was still covering the islands.
 Huron did not add to this fallout.
 The W-50 warhead was stockpiled from 1963 to 1991 and yielded 60 to 400 kilotons.
-It was used on the Pershing tactical surface-to-surface missile deployed in Europe.
-Huron first shot date July 2nd had to be aborted 3 minutes short of zero because loss of D-T boost gas pressure in the pit.
+It was used on the Pershing tactical surface-to-surface missile.
+Hurons first shot date had to be aborted 3 minutes short of zero because of loss of D-T boost gas pressure in the pit.

 Boltzmann - |Plumbbob|

-Boltzmann was a test of the XW-40 light weight boosted fission warhead.
-The device, developed by LASL, had a total weight of 134 kg, the nuclear system by itself weighed 65 kg.
-The device width was 45.7 cm, length 80.2 cm.
+A test of the XW-40 light weight boosted fission warhead.
+The device had a total weight of 134kg, the nuclear system by itself weighed 65kg.
+The width was 45.7 cm, length 80.2 cm.
 The shot cab held 9 tons of sand, and 15 tons of paraffin as instrument shielding.
+A balloon was tethered to the roof of the cab by a nylon cord as part of research done into the rope trick phenomena.

 View 2